-As much as I would like to offer values of clocks, I am not a certified appraiser and will not venture into giving an unresearched guess.
+As I am not a certified appraiser I do not give values of clocks over the Internet.
 There is very little published information on what I consider to be the value of "modern production clocks".
-Considerations are what the clock originally sold for, the condition of the case and movement, and particularly the area in which you live, the demand and the economy.
+However, considerations are what the clock originally sold for, the condition of the case and movement, and particularly the area in which you live, the demand and the economy.
 ALSO, WATCHES ARE NOT MY FIELD.
 However, I can advise the clock owner on proper maintenance of a clock to keep it running, small corrections and adjustments and how to move a clock without damaging it.
 I can also advise on obtaining parts for clocks.
-It helps if you can send any information on the clock movement which is usually found on the back plate of the movement.
-I have been a clockmaker for about 35 years and was plant engineer in the mid 90's and later operations and engineering consultant at Emperor Clock Company in Fairhope, Alabama.
-I now have my own clock shop.
+As clock case model label numbers are difficult to relate to the movements, it is helpful if you can give me the information usually found on the movements themselves.
+Modern clock movements usually have the information on the back plate of the movement.
+I have been a clockmaker for about 40 years and was plant engineer in the mid 90's and later operations and engineering consultant at Emperor Clock Company in Fairhope, Alabama.
+I now have my own clock shop in Prattville, Alabama.

-One of my greatest accomplishments was traveling to China to assist a clock factory in building clocks to the standards which we required.
+One of my greatest accomplishments was traveling to China to assist a clock factory in building clocks to the standards which we required at Emperor.
 With the proper specifications and quality control, some beautiful clock cases were built.
 The factory people from the wood carvers to the plant manager were very congenial, friendly and I left a lot of wonderful friends when I returned from my trips.

 NAWCC (National Association of Watch and Clock Collectors) 30 years Prattville, Alabama Chamber of Commerce